julia-laine-11/egg_turner/1 explanation.md

 *My incubator set up.
 It did not come with a fan, so I installed my own with pipe cleaners to avoid getting hot spots inside.*

+With this many eggs, I immediately thought "how can I make this more efficient" because it was a super easy but repetitive task.
+I knew I could automate it.